TheDarkLynx786/website-code-nextjs/lynx-website/src/_content/about.md

 I could advertise this field to you all day.
 Real talk, I just wanted to make my own video games. ;)

 # So what can you expect to find on this website?

+Consider this site like my digital archive of some sort.
+I'm going to have quite a few things, including but not limited to:

+* Articles on various topics related to my interests, of course, curated by yours truly
+* A lot of the music I produce, go give it a listen!
+* A contact page, so you can offer feedback, ideas, conspiracy theories, confessions, etc.
+* A page where I showcase my programming projects (I'll post devlogs normally)
+* A link to my portfolio, for professional purposes.
+* Links to other socials and good people you should totally check out!

+# *Fin*

+Scram, give Vercel a bad time, and me SEO boosts!